vuejs/jp.vuejs.org/src/v2/guide/class-and-style.md

   classObject: function () {
     return {
       active: this.isActive && !this.error,
-      'text-danger': this.error && this.error.type === 'fatal',
+      'text-danger': this.error && this.error.type === 'fatal'
     }
   }
 }